laufergall/pythonsql_workshop/docs/exercises_movie_rentals.md

 4. Query: how many unique movies were rented between 1st August 2015 and 15th February 2016.

 5. (Bonus!)
 Query: considering 2016 only, how many movies did each user rent and how much did each user spend.

+6. (Super Bonus!)
+Without using sqlite, repeat the exercises before to find out the same information from the data, based on pandas dataframes.
+Do you find it easier with sqlite or with pandas?